Did you ever do a thing you thought you could not do?

 Once again, I am going to do the thing I did not think I could ever do.

 This time I am doing it a little less scared.

 I am going to travel the same path, but with better expectations and excitement of the reunion of familiar faces that have only been visible across a screen or accessible by voxer, text, DM.
 Many of these faces are separated by time zones, states, continents, and oceans of water, but connected by hearts that desire to write, serve and love a reader who is waiting for words to touch them in ways we can often understand.

-In preparation for this trip, I have shed many tears and virtually whispered words of encouragement to those who are walking the new I walked two years ago.
+In preparation for this trip, I have shed many tears and virtually whispered words of encouragement to those who are now walking the path I walked two years ago.

-These last two weeks, I have immersed myself in words with prayers and discernment to honor the Good and Faithful Father, who put words on my heart to tell a story that will honor Him and words that will shed light on hard and dark moments.
+These last two weeks, I have immersed myself in words with prayers and discernment to honor the Good and Faithful Father, who put words on my heart to tell a story that will shed light on hard and dark moments.
 Those words will bring light and hope and reconciliation and redemption to me and to others.

-I have reached out to fellow writers including Elizabeth Stretar with a tremble, maybe low-grade anxiety, as I hash out the story into a book proposal worthy of consideration for publishing.
+I have reached out to fellow writers including Elizabeth Stretar and Lisa with a trembling hand and maybe low-grade anxiety, as I hash out the story into a book proposal worthy of consideration for publishing.
 At the end of this week, I will pitch an idea/book proposal to an acquisition editor.
 This is a story that I have been wrestling in my heart for a long time.
 It has been bubbling to surface from the depths of my soul for the past few years.

 The result of this short little meeting could go in many different directions.
 I am prepared for whatever is part of the plan — God’s plan.
 His “plan” always seems to work itself out in ways that I could never dream nor comprehend.
 So I will trust.

 I am okay with this being a mere stepping stone to the next place on my path or an exciting new path to the best-case scenario.